huggingface/blog/quanto-diffusers.md

 qmodel.save_pretrained("pixart-sigma-fp8")
 ```

-The resulting checkpoint is ***587MB*** in size as opposed to the original 2.44GB.
+The resulting checkpoint is ***587MB*** in size, instead of the original 2.44GB.
 We can then load it:

 ```python
 from diffusers import PixArtTransformer2DModel